hyunnaye/IsoformVisRNA/README.md

     data(package = "IsoformVisRNA")
     browseVignettes("IsoformVisRNA")

-`IsoformVisRNA` contains 3 functions to analyze the alternative splicing for the desired gene in samples.
+`IsoformVisRNA` contains 4 functions to analyze the alternative splicing for the desired gene in samples.
+The *combineCM* function combines all kallisto count matrices to a single data frame.
 The *calculateRatios* function calculates the expression ratios for the two given transcript ids.
 The *generateBarPlot* generates a bar plot of the expression ratio for each sample name ordered by samplename and given metadata group.
 *generateBoxPlot* generates a box plot of the expression ratio for each metadata group.
 An example output for the bar and box plot is shown below.